Axios vs Fetch: Which Should You Use in 2025?

 Interceptors

-Axios supports response interceptors that run before or after a response.
+Axios supports response interceptors that run before or after a response object.
 You can inject tokens, log data, or modify headers without touching every call.

 To get the same thing with Fetch API, you'd need to write wrapper functions.
 It's doable, but not nearly as clean.